tehbooom/elastic-data/README.md

   - username
   - hostname
   - time
+- user can add their own domains, IPs, and emails
+- user can provide their own log examples
 - golangcilint
 - write tests
-- user can add their own domains, IPs, and emails
-- user can provide their own log examples
-- when unselecting a integration it erases the dataset
-- add support for preserving event original
+- Generate a list of supported integrations and their datasets for users to easily look at
+- Update README to explain what integrations/datasets are supported